 Text parsing, even semi-structured text, is messier than you’d expect.
 Real-world playbook documents have edge cases I never would have anticipated.

 ReactFlow is excellent for this use case.
 The custom node system is flexible enough for domain-specific concepts without fighting the framework.
-And FastAPI continues to be my go-to for Python APIs.
+FastAPI continues to be my go-to for Python APIs.
 Type hints, automatic validation, built-in docs.
-Hard to beat.
+And adding SQLite persistence with SQLAlchemy was straightforward enough that there was no reason to leave playbooks as ephemeral artifacts.